Tag: pan-esotericism

 Albert Pike’s Life and Philosophical Legacy in American Esotericism

-This article is a combination of transcription and summation of Canadian philosopher Manly P. Hall’s Seminars on the life and ideas of Albert Pike in 1958 tracing the origins of the Wisdom Tradition, which often takes on a form of mythmaking of its own.
-A more in-depth fact check/biography of Albert Pike’s life, views and…
+This article is a combination of transcription and summation of Canadian philosopher Manly P. Hall’s Seminars on the life and ideas of Albert Pike in 1958 tracing the origins of the Wisdom Tradition, which often takes on a form of mythmaking in Masonic lore.
+A more in-depth factual biography of Albert Pike’s life, views and…

 • The “Divine Spark” in White Racist Biopolitics